meli1230/Cagliari--kg_rag/README.md

 is an exact title match or clears `minimum_similarity=0.35`, so an off-corpus question gets "No matching article was found in the database." instead of a hallucination.

+**Optional reranker.** `retrieve(..., use_reranker=True)` replaces the heuristic `partial_title` boost with a local cross-encoder (`cross-encoder/ms-marco-MiniLM-L-6-v2`, bundled with sentence-transformers - no extra dependency, no API calls): the FAISS candidates are re-scored on the (requested title, article text) pair, sigmoid-squashed into `[0, 1]` so the same `minimum_similarity` threshold applies, and returned as `match_type: "reranked"`.
+The exact-title short-circuit is untouched.
+The model is lazy-loaded on first use (downloaded from HuggingFace once, ~80 MB), so the default path pays nothing.
+Off by default everywhere; the web UI exposes it as a "Reranker" toggle next to the input box, and the flag threads through `answer_question` / `generate_abstract` as `use_reranker`.
+Cross-encoders score the query and document *jointly*, so a paraphrased title that the bi-encoder leaves just under the 0.35 gate (e.g. cosine 0.34) typically comes back well above it (~0.81) when it really is the right paper.

 ### 4. Answering

 The final call hands the model the retrieved articles and asks it to return the stored